Exports in Mexico

-According to a preliminary reading, GDP growth waned to 0.4% on a seasonally adjusted quarter-on-quarter basis in the fourth quarter, from 0.9% in the third quarter, marking the weakest reading since Q3 2021.
-Q4’s reading surprised markets slightly to the upside.
-Over 2022 as a whole, GDP expanded 3.0%.
+According to a preliminary reading, GDP growth accelerated to 1.1% on a seasonally adjusted quarter-on-quarter basis in the first quarter, from 0.5% in the fourth quarter.
+Q1’s reading surprised markets to the upside.

-On an annual basis, economic growth waned notably to 3.5% in Q4, compared to the previous period’s 4.3% expansion.
+On an annual basis, economic growth waned notably to 3.6% in Q1, compared to the previous period’s 3.7% expansion.

 |Exports (G&S, ann. var. %)||4.2||6.0||1.5||-7.3||7.1|